These BYOB spots will help you keep costs down while you feast.

-Nan’s is a relaxed place that charges just a pound per person for bringing your own drink along.
+Nan’s is a relaxed place that charges just a pound per person to bring your own drink along.
 Choose something that will stand up to the deep, rich and zingy flavours of high quality Thai and Malaysian cooking.
-Staples such as chicken satay and pork dumplings are all present and correct, but there are some true originals such as the chicken wings in Thai whiskey sauce to wrestle with.
+Staples such as chicken satay and pork dumplings are all present and correct, but there are some true originals, such as the chicken wings in Thai whiskey sauce to wrestle with.
 All the mains can be ordered with chicken, pork, beef, prawns or duck.

 Nan’s Thai Malaysian Cafe, 225 Headingley Lane, Hyde Park, Leeds, West Yorkshire, LS6 1NJ.

 Bramley’s Blue Tiger serves up superior Indian and Bangladeshi food at a price that’s keen.
-Even better, it’s the only BYOB restaurant in that part of Leeds.
-The starters are a mixture of the familiar – lamb chops, samosas – with the lesser-spotted.
-The seafood platter for two has tiger prawns, pangas fish and tilapia for just £6.95.
-They nail all the Indian restaurant classics, but also have great house specials like the super-hot Bishnathi Jalfrezi, simmered with fiery Naga chillies.
+Even better, it’s one of the only BYOB restaurants in that part of Leeds.
+The starters are a mixture of the familiar – lamb chops and samosas – with the lesser-spotted.
+The seafood platter for two has tiger prawns, pangas fish and tilapia.
+They nail all the Indian restaurant classics, but also have great house specials like the super-hot bishnathi jalfrezi, simmered with fiery naga chilies.

 Blue Tiger, 16 Ganners Hill, Bramley, Leeds, West Yorkshire, LS13 2NZ.